tamb/tocada/README.md

 });
 ```

-Anyway you can combine Tocca.js with the default javascript touch events:
+Anyway you can combine Tocada with the default javascript touch events:

 - <code>touchmove</code>
 - <code>touchstart</code>